-The political implications of the war between Israel and the terrorist organization Hamas are much more farreaching than previous disputes between the two sides.
-The biggest military, and economic, risk lies in Iran entering the war.
-That would pit the region's two largest armies against each other, and Israel's close ally, the USA, would in theory be prepared to intervene militarily if necessary.
+The political implications of the conflict in the Middle East are much more far-reaching than previous disputes in the region, and the conflict has spread.
+The situation could deteriorate further over the course of US President Donald Trump's term in office as he is seen as a supporter of Israel's Prime Minister Benjamin Netanyahu.
+The biggest military, and economic, risk continues to lie in Iran entering the war, which would pit the region's two largest armies against each other.
 This would have serious consequences for the global economy.
 Major bottlenecks would be expected in the supply of crude oil and liquefied petroleum gas, which could send global market prices soaring and push up inflation again.